zenpoet88/uva-cs-auth-workflow-openstack/README.md

 as above.

-Once `deploy-node.py` finishe successfully, it should render output similar to that below
+Once `deploy-node.py` finishes successfully, it should render output similar to that below

 ```commandline
 Setting up nodes.